Jiawei-Yang/Medical-detection-uncertainty/README.md

 ## Model Overview

-(a) The backbone is a multi-level single-scale Feature Pyramid Network (FPN) with levels P2, P3, P4, P5.
+(a) The model contains a multi-level single-scale Feature Pyramid Network (FPN) as the base detector.

-(b) During training, bounding box predictions of probability, predictive variance, and location parameters are trained directly against ground-truth.
+(b) The bounding box probability, predictive variance, and box location parameters are the output of our model.
+Those values are trained directly against ground-truth.

-(c) During inference, MC samples of bounding box for each pyramid level are first in-place aggregated for MC variances, which further averaged with predictive variances as the uncertainty estimation.
+(c) During inference, MC samples of bounding box for each pyramid level are first in-place aggregated for MC variances.
+The resulted MC variances are further averaged with predictive variances as the uncertainty estimation.

+(d) Post-processing of regular NMS is utilized to reduce overlapping box predictions.

-More details about the backbone ConvNet can be found in our paper and [MedicalImageDetectionToolkit](https://github.com/MIC-DKFZ/medicaldetectiontoolkit).
+The base detector implementation is adapted from an existing work that achieves state-of-the-art detection accuracy.
+More details about it can be found [MedicalImageDetectionToolkit](https://github.com/MIC-DKFZ/medicaldetectiontoolkit).

 ## Notes